sfabricito/distributed_processing_engine/README.md

 ## **9. Execution Model**

 The overall execution model follows a **Batch DAG architecture**, similar to Spark’s RDD transformation pipeline.
 Jobs are not executed line-by-line; instead, the system analyzes the full DAG, identifies stage boundaries, and processes the data through clearly defined phases.
+It also includes shuffle stages required by key-based workloads such as `reduce_by_key` and `join`.
+During shuffle, workers redistribute intermediate data so that records sharing the same key are colocated.
+This introduces stage boundaries and ensures determinism for grouping and join operations.

 ### **Batch DAG**